nativelibs4java/Scalaxy/Streams/README.md

   resolvers += Resolver.sonatypeRepo("snapshots")
   ```

-  And wrap some blocks with `optimize`:
+  And wrap some code with the `optimize` macro:
   ```scala
   import scalaxy.streams.optimize
   optimize {